MalekHassan/reading-notes/Code401-AdvancedSoftwareDevelopment/read01.md

 **the direct answer to the question is mostly yes.
 When you specify a callback to functions in Node.js, by convention they will be called on another callstack at a later point in time.
 But if you are using some bad code from someone who didn't know how to follow this convention, there is no guarantee.**

+## Preparation Materials
+### what is node.js?
+* it is a free open source server environment that runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.) and use JavaScript on the server.

+## What is NPM ?
+npm is the world’s largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

+# How we can use it and where ?
+* Adapt packages of code for your apps, or incorporate packages as they are.
+* Download standalone tools you can use right away.
+* Run packages without downloading using npx.
+* Share code with any npm user, anywhere.
+* Restrict code to specific developers.
+* Create Orgs (organizations) to coordinate package maintenance, coding, and developers.
+* Form virtual teams by using Orgs.
+* Manage multiple versions of code and code dependencies.
+* Update applications easily when underlying code is updated.
+* Discover multiple ways to solve the same puzzle.
+* Find other developers who are working on similar problems and projects.

+# Preview
+1- Which 3 things had you heard about previously and now have better clarity on?
+Node.js , npm and promises
+2- Which 3 things are you hoping to learn more about in the upcoming lecture/demo? useful method that help us to maipilate in our data